krahets/hello-algo/docs-en/chapter_array_and_linkedlist/linked_list.md

 ![Linked List Definition and Storage Method](linked_list.assets/linkedlist_definition.png)

-From the figure above, we see that the basic building block of a linked list is the "node" object.
+As shown in the figure, we see that the basic building block of a linked list is the "node" object.
 Each node comprises two key components: the node's "value" and a "reference" to the next node.

 - The first node in a linked list is the "head node", and the final one is the "tail node".
 - The tail node points to "null", designated as `null` in Java, `nullptr` in C++, and `None` in Python.